railsuser2014/openobject-doc-book-en/source/book/4/4_12_Projects/4_12_Project_productivity.rst

 * Getting Things Done – The Art of Stress-Free Productivity, by David Allen (2001), most often referred to by its initials GTD (trademark registered since 2005).
 This book is built around the principle that people should clearly write down all their outstanding tasks and store the details about these tasks in a trustworthy system.

   They then don't have to worry about holding all of this stuff in their head.
 Since they can be quite sure that it's recorded safely, they can allow themselves to relax and so have the energy and time to concentrate on handling the tasks themselves systematically.

-.. tip::   **References**  *Efficiently managing time*
+.. attention:: Managing time efficiently

      David Allen, Getting Things Done, Penguin Books, New York, 2001, 267 pages.
 (ISBN : 978-0142000281).
 Also see the site: http://davidco.com

 	 Stephen R. Covey, The 7 Habits of Highly Effective People, Free Press, 1989, 15th Anniversary Edition : 2004, 384 pages.
 (ISBN : 978-0743269513).

-.. tip::   **Note**  *De-stress yourself !*
+.. tip:: De-stress yourself !

 	Clear the tasks that clutter your thoughts by registering them in an organized system.
 	This immediately helps you to de-stress yourself and organize your work in the best possible way.

 	If you feel stressed by too much work, do the following exercise to convince yourself about the benefits.
 	Take some sheets of blank paper and write down everything that passes through your head about the things you need to do.
 	For each task, note the next action to do on an adjacent line, and rank it by the date that you'll commit yourself to doing it.

 	At the end of the exercise you'll feel better organized, considerably de-stressed and remarkably free of worries !

 * The 7 Habits of Highly Effective People by Stephen R. Covey (1989) : the author advises organizations on the use of these practices, and reports on the productivity improvements in the organization that result.

-Our objective in this detour is not to detail the whole methodology but to describe the supporting tools provided by Open ERP's \ ``project_gtd``\   module.
+The objective in this detour is not to detail the whole methodology but to describe the supporting tools provided by Open ERP's \ ``project_gtd``\   module.

 Not everything that is urgent is necessarily important
 -------------------------------------------------------